Notgnoshi/worst/README.md

 The `Worst` container is a flexible container, whose implementation was inspired by a friend of mine in the middle of Hell week - the week right before final exams when every project, homework, paper, and presentation of the entire semester is due.
 It's a week filled with stress, drinking, and hair-brained ideas.

-`Worst` is an index-based container, very much like an array, though not stored contiguously in memory. `Worst` is thread-safe (one an item is saved at an index, it may not be modified unless certain conditions are met).
+`Worst` is an index-based container, very much like an array, though not stored contiguously in memory. `Worst` is sometimes thread-safe (once an item is saved at an index, it may not be modified unless certain conditions are met).
 Internally, `Worst` is implemented as a `dict`; the most powerful and flexible container in standard Python.
 Here, we improve `dict` and add a certain amount of mathematical rigour and flexibility (both) so that otherwise lax developers continue to grow and develop in the professional world.

 ### A Broad Overview of Index types